 Research has told us the 20-30 age group will start travelling first due to more immunity and mild symptoms so there is no fear.
 It is predicted they take low-cost airlines that are starting up.
 Families and couples under 60 are also keen to travel and Operators have confirmed lots of family bookings.
 Over 60's market, there are also bookings for last quarter of 2020 and into 21.
 Cruise has been popular.

-I can report good bookings from the Operators for winter period.
-Mainly winter Lapland.
+I can report good bookings from the Operators for this period, mainly winter Lapland.
 Finnair has reported good capacity on its winter routes December/January.
-One operator has reported they will scale back some of the winter programmes 20/21.
-Operators and agents are hopeful that things will start to get busier in August/September for bookings.
+One operator has reported they will scale back some of their winter programmes 20/21.
+Operators and agents are seeing bookings increase in July.

-Finland's USP's are wide open spaces, nature and clean water, air, northern lights, wildlife, safe country to travel and close proximity to UK.
+Finland's USP's are wide open spaces, nature and clean water, air, northern lights, wildlife, safe country to travel, close proximity to UK, and sustainability.

 Lapland is still very much in demand and popular from the UK.
-Some Autumn bookings coming in and fresh inquiries.
-Inari Sariselka has been a growing region for buyers with the wilderness experiences, good Northern lights and accommodation.
-Ruka Kuusamo also with good growth from last year.
+Some autumn bookings coming in and fresh inquiries.
+Inari Saariselkä has been a growing region for buyers with the wilderness experiences, good Northern lights and accommodation.
+Ruka-Kuusamo also with good growth from last year.
 Luxury segment in demand from UK customers wanting bucket list accommodation and five star experiences.
 Lakeland has been popular and products in the west and east of the Lakeland.
 Tampere/Turku by train.
-In fact train travel could be an interesting angle for 2021 to pursue.
+In fact, train travel could be an interesting angle for 2021 to pursue.